• About

 If your recommenders are not strong English writers, ask the admissions committee about requirements for submitting letters of support in their native language accompanied by an official translation.
 This is outside the scope of most online MBA applications, but it’s worth asking about!

 Yes, talking!
 To identify the MBA programs that are the right fit for you, you need to connect with individuals who are familiar with school-specific resources.
 Attend information sessions and tour events.
 Speak to admissions representatives.
-After reading blogs, ask meaningful questions to get a sense of the feel of the program.
+After reading a school’s blog, ask meaningful questions to get a sense of the feel of the program.
 Connect with students who are involved in activities that interest you.
 Identify alumni in your local area and reach out to learn about their experiences.
+See “Nine Tips for Learning More About MBA Programs Through Students and Alumni” for more advice on connecting.

-Think about it: MBA programs want to create diverse classes to enable their student bodies to learn as much as possible.
+MBA programs want to create diverse classes to enable their student bodies to learn as much as possible.
 What value will you add to classroom discussions, team projects, and outside activities?
 Do you have a perspective that differs from that of other applicants?
-Highlight how your unique life experiences will enable you to be an integral part of the program during your two years on campus and as an alum.
+Highlight how your unique life experiences will enable you to be an integral part of the program during your two years on campus and as a graduate.

 Be respectful and humble when engaging with students, alumni, admissions committee members, and office staff.
 Your cultural norms for expressing appreciation, such as the Japanese practice of offering a small gift like a snack or a trinket as a thank you, may allow you to make a memorable impression on someone who hasn’t had much interaction with individuals from your country or region.
 A little gratitude can go a long way.